muratk5n/thirdwave/en/README.md

 ---

-Yeah.. go ahead, keep on enforcing that flank..
+Yea go ahead, keep on enforcing that flank..
 Look busy.
 I'll clap for you.

 "US and allies considering steps ‘to reinforce NATO’s eastern flank’"